Positivo Tecnologia facing the challenges arising from the new coronavirus | Know more

 • Ministry of Health acquires 6,500 respirators manufactured in Brazil (Ministry of Health website)

-• Companies unite to produce lung ventilators (BandNews TV)
+• Companies come together to manufacture lung ventilators (BandNews TV)

 Free access to distance learning platforms to enable e-learning of Portuguese and mathematics during the suspension of face-to-face classes.

-We prioritize service requests for repair of computer equipment in healthcare institutions.
+We prioritize the fulfillment of repair requests for computer equipment in health institutions.
 Our technicians went to the forefront of combating the new coronavirus in order to ensure that computers, cell phones and tablets from health institutions function properly during the pandemic.
-Our professionals are also committed to meeting requests from corporate customers regarding the maintenance of technology devices.
-In addition, we lend products as substitutes when customers find it difficult to deliver repaired or exchanged equipment due to restrictions on social circulation.
+Professionals are also committed to meeting requests from corporate customers regarding the maintenance of technology devices.
+In addition, we lend products as replacements when customers find it difficult to deliver repaired or exchanged equipment due to restrictions on social circulation.

-We extended the warranty period for our products and provided technical assistance to health institutions.
-Thus, we can contribute to avoid the non-essential movement of customers during the recommendation of social isolation in case they need services from authorized stores for the maintenance of computers and cell phones within the warranty period.
+We extended the warranty period of our products and provided technical assistance to health institutions.
+Thus, we could contribute to avoid the non-essential movement of customers during the recommendation of social isolation in case they need services from authorized stores for the maintenance of computers and cell phones within the warranty period.

-We make contracts flexible for companies to rent notebooks during the recommendation of social distance.
-Our computer equipment rental unit, Positivo as a Service, understood the temporary need and made the minimum rental time flexible.
+We made contracts flexible for companies to rent notebooks during the recommendation of social distance.
+Our unit of computer equipment rental, Positivo as a Service, understood the temporary need and made the minimum rental time flexible.
 Previously, the minimum contract period was for 36 months.
 During the pandemic, the period was reduced to three months.
-It also granted a three-month grace period for companies which chose contracts starting at 36 months.
-It is a way to contribute to enable more companies to maintain normal business, without compromising their financial cash due to the need to purchase computers for momentary use.
+It also granted a three-month grace period for companies that chose contracts starting at 36 months.
+It was a way to contribute to enable more companies to maintain normality of business, without compromising their financial cash due to the need to purchase computers for momentary use during the pandemic.

-Supporting the restructuring of Hi Technologies, a company which performs digital tests to identify reactant antibodies to the new coronavirus.
+Supporting the restructuring of Hilab, a company which performs digital tests to identify reactant antibodies to the new coronavirus.
 The collaboration made it possible to increase production capacity to 20 million tests per month.